Olatubosun/rocksdb.docs/RocksDB-Bloom-Filter.md

 2. If only the prefix is set, the total number of times prefix bloom is checked is the sum of the stats of point lookup and seeks.
 Due to absence of true positive stats in seeks, we then cannot have the total false positive rate: only that of of point lookups.

 ### Customize your own FilterPolicy
-FilterPolicy (include/rocksdb/filter_policy.h) can be extended to defined custom filters.
+FilterPolicy (include/rocksdb/filter_policy.h) can be extended to define custom filters.
 The two main functions to implement are:

     FilterBitsBuilder* GetFilterBitsBuilder()
     FilterBitsReader* GetFilterBitsReader(const Slice& contents)

 In this way, the new filter policy would function as a factory for FilterBitsBuilder and FilterBitsReader.
 FilterBitsBuilder provides interface for key storage and filter generation and FilterBitsReader provides interface to check if a key may exist in filter.

-Notice: This two new interfaces just work for new filter format.
-Original filter format still use original method to customize.
+A newer alternative to `GetFilterBitsBuilder()` is also available (override only one of the two):

+    FilterBitsBuilder* GetBuilderWithContext(const FilterBuildingContext&)

+This variant allows custom filter configuration based on contextual information such as table level, compaction style, and column family.
+See [`LevelAndStyleCustomFilterPolicy`](https://github.com/facebook/rocksdb/commit/ca3b6c28c90663db58a27c074d0c79c5cf124a73) for an example selecting between configurations of built-in filters.

+Notice: This builder/reader interface only works for full and partitioned filters (new format).

 ### Partitioned Bloom Filter